Advanced-Automotive-Electronics/automotive-electronics/vehicle_electronics/Inputs.md

 ---

-## Sensors: Continuous Data Transmitters
+## Sensors: Capturing Continuous Insights

 Sensors, on the other hand, are more intricate.
 They monitor, measure, and relay information about various vehicle parameters.